k2view-academy/K2View-Academy/articles/23_fabric_transactions/01_fabric_transactions_overview.md

 ### Broadway Flows

-[Broadway](/articles/19_Broadway/01_broadway_overview.md) flows can be split into two categories: [an LU table population based on Broadway flow](/articles/07_table_population/14_table_population_based_Broadway.md) and [a regular Broadway flow](/articles/19_Broadway/02a_broadway_flow_overview.md) executed not as part of a population.
+[Broadway](/articles/19_Broadway/01_broadway_overview.md) flows can be split into two categories: [an LU table population based on a Broadway flow](/articles/07_table_population/14_table_population_based_Broadway.md) and [a regular Broadway flow](/articles/19_Broadway/02a_broadway_flow_overview.md) executed not as part of a population.
 The transaction is managed differently in each of these categories:

-* Broadway population flows are executed during the Sync process thus the data is committed or rolled back as part of the overall Sync process transaction.
+* Broadway population flows are executed during the Sync process thus the transaction management of a flow is done as part of the overall Sync process transaction.
+There is no separate transaction for a Broadway flow in this case.
-* When a regular Broadway flow is executed not as part of a population, it needs to manage their own transaction.
+* When a regular Broadway flow is executed not as part of a population, Broadway needs to manage this transaction.

 [Click for more information about Transactions in Broadway flows](/articles/19_Broadway/23_transactions.md).